-Geoff Drabble and Ian Robson will host a meeting for equity analysts to discuss the results and outlook at 9.30am on Thursday 8 December at the offices of RBS at 250 Bishopsgate, London, EC2M 4AA.
-This meeting will be webcast live for the information of shareholders and investors via the lint at the top of this release and there will also be a replay available via the same link from shortly after the meeting concludes.
-A copy of the announcement and slide presentation used for the meeting are available for download at the top of this release.
-There will, as usual, also be a separate call for bondholders at 3.00 UK time (10.00am EST).
+Geoff Drabble and Suzanne Wood will host a meeting for equity analysts to discuss the results and outlook at 9.00am on Tuesday 11 December at the offices of UBS at 1 Finsbury Avenue, London, EC2M 2PP.
+This meeting will be webcast live for the information of shareholders and investors via the link at the top of this release and there will also be a replay available via the same link shortly after the meeting concludes.
+A copy of the announcement and slide presentation used for the meeting is also available for download at the top of this release.
+There will, as usual, also be a separate call for bondholders at 3.00pm UK time (10.00am EST).

 Analysts and bondholders have already been invited to these meetings but any eligible person not holding an invitation should contact Astrid Wright at Maitland, on 020 7379 5151.

 This announcement contains forward looking statements.
 These have been made by the directors in good faith using information available up to the date on which they approved this report.
 The directors can give no assurance that these expectations will prove to be correct.
 Due to the inherent uncertainties, including both business and economic risk factors underlying such forward looking statements, actual results may differ materially from those expressed or implied by these forward looking statements.
 Except as required by law or regulation, the directors undertake no obligation to update any forward looking statements whether as a result of new information, future events or otherwise.

 First half results

 |Net financing costs||(22.7)||(25.2)|